 During the demonstration of the Karma Revero GT, a luxury electric sports car, the developers pointed out the use of a technology known as “hybrid encryption”, combining ECDH and Kyber algorithms to determine the encryption key, and Dilithium for the process authentication.
 All of these algorithms are already on the market as part of ISARA Radiate, a hack-proof toolkit using quantum computing (Quantum-safe).

 This car also includes the iNAGO driving assistant, which helps automakers bring drivers unique services and content for each car.
-“A large amount of personal information circulates through this system, so it is vital to develop protections in line with technological advancement,” the ISARA CEO added.
+“A large amount of personal information circulates through this system, so it is vital to develop protections in line with technological advancement,” instant car shipping calculator CEO added.

 A report from the International Institute of Cyber Security (IICS) mentions that while quantum computing is not widely applied, it has been around for nearly a decade for the encryption of interbank communications in Europe and the US.
 Currently the main constraint for the development of this technology is interoperability between different technology providers, although this will surely change in the future.